mattbierner/blog.mattbierner.com/_posts/2021-05-05-arkit-wishlist.md

 I have a bit of a love/hate relationship with SceneKit.
 On one hand, it's enabled me to quickly create some really unique augmented reality experiences.
 On the other, I'm still haunted by blank documentation pages and weeks spent banging my head against my keyboard trying to figure out why my shader modifiers wouldn't work.

 For its part, Apple seems somewhat eager to forget about SceneKit as well, given that much of their recent augmented reality material has focused hard on RealityKit.
-However RealityKit not a SceneKit replacement, at least not yet.
+However RealityKit is not a SceneKit replacement, at least not yet.
 At the moment, RealityKit doesn't even support custom object shaders.
 It's still like the kids version of SceneKit, which is pretty bad given that SceneKit is already like the kids version of a real game engine.

 Part of me is afraid that when iOS 15 or 16 is announced, SceneKit will quietly be deprecated, leaving developers to choose between using the ultra high level RealityKit API and using Metal directly.
 While SceneKit is far from perfect, it's builtin and a decent enough middle ground: high level enough that you can throw together simple apps somewhat easily once you understand the basics, while also exposing customization options for more advanced users.
 In my opinion, it just needs a bit of love.

 Top on my list for SceneKit modernization would be a docs overhaul.
 The SceneKit doc pages are often woefully vague and many APIs could benefit from code examples.
-I found this especially painful when getting started, but I still run to the problem.
+I found this especially painful when getting started, but I still run into the problem.
 Just this last week for example, I failed to figure out how to use [`SCNGeometryTessellator`](https://developer.apple.com/documentation/scenekit/scngeometrytessellator) because it lacks documentation.
 What is an `insideTessellationFactor`?
 What does `isAdaptive` mean?
 I can guess but could not get the result I was after.
 Even a Github search turned up a scant single page of swift results.

 While `SCNGeometryTessellator` is admittedly a pretty niche API, the extremely vague [shader modifier](https://developer.apple.com/documentation/scenekit/scnshadable) docs cost me entire weeks of work.
 I eventually gave up using shader modifiers entirely because the docs were so unclear and debugging them was such a nightmare.

 After tackling the documentation problem and adding more code examples, in my opinion the rest of SceneKit mainly just needs a bit of polish.
-For example, there are things that require zero or one lines of code with RealityKit that are complicated SceneKit, such as using LiDAR data to add scene physics or adding motion blur to AR.
+For example, there are things that require zero or one lines of code with RealityKit that are complicated in SceneKit, such as using LiDAR data to add scene physics or adding motion blur to AR.
 Some part of the API could also benefit from an overhaul, such as `SCNTechnique` which uses an untyped dictionary for configuration and relies heavily on magic string identifiers.

 As a stretch, I'd love to see a few more rendering features from more advanced game engines.
 For example, I've been working on a little project that needs to render flesh, and had a heck of a time getting it to look alive.
 Support for subsurface scattering would probably help significantly.